-As mentioned before we are aware that each essential oil is a complex synergy of many different naturally occurring chemical components, each of which brings their own unique property to that particular essential oil.
+What do we mean when we say an essential oil has anti-viral properties?
+Each essential oil is a complex synergy of many different naturally occurring chemical components, each of which brings their own unique property to that particular essential oil.
 When essential oils are described, they are often described in terms of these properties.
 However, one does need to keep in mind that, although many essential oils may be described as having the same particular property, they will not all be equal in their effectiveness of that property.
-We have looked at the essential oil property anti-fungal, so let’s look at the essential oil property – anti-viral.

 So what is a Virus?

 A virus is microorganism that is smaller than a bacteria.
 In addition it cannot grow or reproduce outside of a living cell.
 When a virus invades living cells it uses its own chemical machinery to both keep itself alive, as well as to replicate.
 Viruses will contain either DNA or RNA as their genetic material.
 They also have the ability to mutate, and it is this ability that can make treating a specific individual more difficult.
 Viruses are responsible for causing many common human infections.

 Viruses are classified into families and genera depending on:

 - the type and size of their nucleic acid

 - the type and shape of the capsid

 - whether they possess a lipid envelope surrounding the nucleocapsil